Visiting Rocky Mountain National Park in June

 things to do in june

-Take a scenic drive on Trail Ridge Road: Take a once in a lifetime drive along the 48 mile “highway to the sky” — the highest continuous paved road in the nation.
-Travel up through montane meadows, subalpine forests, up to Milner Pass on the Continental Divide, and finally above treeline.
+Take a scenic drive on Trail Ridge Road: Take a once-in-a-lifetime drive along the 48-mile “highway to the sky” — the highest continuous paved road in the nation.
+Travel up through montane meadows, subalpine forests, up to Milner Pass on the Continental Divide, and finally above the treeline.
 At its highest point, Trail Ridge Road reaches above 12,000 feet to breathtaking alpine vistas.
 Make sure to pack the right gear as it can be windy at the top and twenty to thirty degrees colder!

 Fishing: Trout fishing in the lakes and streams of Rocky Mountain National Park is one of the most popular activities in the summer months.
 Keep in mind that there are possession limits, catch and release regulations in some areas, and you need a Colorado fishing license for anyone 16 years of age and older.
 Before you head out read the full list of rules and regulations here.

 Horseback riding: Horses have long been a traditional part of Rocky Mountain National Park.
 In fact, 260 miles of trails are open to horse use.
 There are two stables located within the park: Glacier Creek Stables and Moraine Park Stables which are open for private and commercial horse use.
 Plan your route and check the trail conditions if you plan to travel this way.

 Hiking: There are endless options for hiking in Rocky Mountain National Park in June.
 Check out our full list of recommended summer hikes in the next section.

 Take a guided tour: If you’re short on time for planning, let a guided tour show you the sights.
 Wildland Trekking has options for guided backpacking tours and guided day hikes through Rocky Mountain National Park.